Guéla Doué: Rennes

-Having joined Rennes as an eight year old, Guéla Doué was part of a 2002 generation comprising the likes of Eduardo Camavinga, Brandon Soppy and Georginio Rutter.
+Having joined Rennes as an eight year old, Guéla Doué was part of a 2002-born generation comprising the likes of Eduardo Camavinga, Brandon Soppy and Georginio Rutter.
 He began playing with Rennes National 3 reserves in 2020–21.

 The young defender signed his first professional contract with the club on 18 November 2021.
 His progress through the 2021–22 season was however halted by a serious injury, making his way back with the reserve only in May 2022, still managing to help them winning promotion to the National 2 after only narrowly topping the Brittany group.

 Doué made his first team debut during the 2022 summer friendlies, joining his brother Désiré on the field against Caen.

 Having already appeared several times on the bench in Ligue 1 under Bruno Génésio's management, on 17 January 2023 Guéla extended his contract with the club until 2025.

 He made his senior debut with Rennes in a 3–0 league win over Strasbourg on 1 February 2023, coming in as a late substitute for his younger brother, who had just became the youngest ever player to deliver an assist and score a goal in a Ligue 1 game.